mrdaemon/exosphere/docs/source/glossary.rst

     This usually only needs to be done once per host, but can be repeated if any details change, such as a new OS version or package manager change.

+Refresh
+    A Refresh is the process of querying the host for its current available updates.
+    This is generally done by querying the package manager.
+The process is universally read-only, and does not perform any system changes, aside from affecting some metadata timestamps and caches on certain platforms and operating systems.

+    This is usually separate from a Repository Sync, but often can be combined into a single operation depending on context.

 Repositories
     The Repositories are the generic term for the authoritative list of packages on the host platform.
 This generally consists of repositories.
 For instance, on Debian